paroi-tech/ladc/README.md

 # LADC

-A Layer Above Database Connectors, for Node.js.
+LADC, a Layer Above Database Connectors, provides a common API inspired from PDO and JDBC, for Node.js.

 **Note: Read [this article](https://medium.com/@paleo.said/a-layer-above-database-connectors-that-provides-a-common-api-like-pdo-and-jdbc-but-for-node-js-cf7e47666c81) for a detailed presentation of LADC.**